IQ TEST TRAINER

 These types of tests often appear in job applications or academic admissions.
 Preparing in advance can improve your performance.
 The exercises may include progressions, rotations, reflections, additions, subtractions, and logical operations.

-🎯 Take a Free Test 📊 View Statistics
+🎯 Take a Free Test (12 min) 🎯 Take a Free Test (6 min) 🎯 Take a Free Test (3 min) 📊 View Statistics

 Objective: Identify the pattern of change and apply it to find the missing element.